What is fibromyalgia in children?

 Sometimes, the pain may last all day long.
 The pain may get worse with activity, cold

 or damp weather, anxiety, and stress.
-The condition affects about 2% to 4% of people
+The condition affects about 1 in 25 to 1 in

-in the U.S. It is most common in middle-aged women.
-But children can also have the
+50 people in the U.S. It is most common in middle-aged women.
+But children can also

 What causes fibromyalgia in a child?